DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-19-moving-equality-diversity-survey.md

 These questions are not shown to providers until a candidate accepts an offer.

-Candidates only have to fill in these question once because they only submit one application.
+Candidates only have to complete these question once because they only submit one application.

 ## What we changed

-As we change the application process, candidates will be able to submit multiple applications and we do not want candidates to have to fill out these questions again and again.
+We changed the application process so candidates will be able to submit multiple applications.
+Each time they submit, we do not want candidates to have to fill out the equality and diversity questions again and again.

 We moved these questions to the new tab called ‘Your details’.